We provide essential services to help you and your pet:

 The experience of losing a pet or putting your pet to sleep is emotionally difficult for many of us and almost unbearable for others.
 The loss can be so great, so isolating and heart breaking.
 When we lose a pet we all suffer some degree of heart ache and for a while at least we are all "tenderhearts" in need of support.
 As each of us has a unique relationship with a beloved pet so too will each of us grieve, in our own way, their passing.

 We will be there for you - before, during and even after you say goodbye to your beloved pet.
-We hope to provide you with some resources and companionship in the process of saying goodbye and moving toward eventual grief integration.
-To do that we have:
+We hope to provide you with the support and resources you need in the process of saying goodbye and moving toward eventual grief integration.

 Suggested websites and resources for pet loss support: